-Market risk is the risk of loss, or of adverse changes in the Company's financial situation resulting, directly or indirectly, from fluctuations in the level or volatility of market prices of assets and liabilities.
+Market risk is the risk of loss, or of adverse changes in the health of the Company's business resulting, directly or indirectly, from fluctuations in the level or volatility of market prices of assets and liabilities.
 Market risk includes but is not limited to equity risk, interest rate risk, inflation risk, currency risk, property risk, and alternative investments risk.
-Market risk is a significant risk for the Company.
-As described in the "Business Review" section, the Directors of the Company have in principle agreed a proposal to sell the mortgage portfolio to PAC to reduce the market risk within the Company.
+The exposure to market risk has significantly reduced following the sale of the mortgage portfolio to PAC.